-Kubernetes is top in the chart that we have already covered in the above section.
+Kubernetes is top of the chart that we have already covered in the above section.

 Apache Mesos: It is a computational resource abstraction tool that can run Docker and rkt images simultaneously inside the same cluster.
-DC/OS acts as the data center for this tool.
+DC/OS acts as the data centre for this tool.

-Docker Swarm: We have discussed about it in earlier section.
+Docker Swarm: We have discussed it in an earlier section.